-If you live with someone who has coronavirus, a new cough or a fever, you should stay at home for 14 days (the 14 days starts from the day the person became ill).
+If you live with someone who has coronavirus (a new cough, a fever or loss of/change in smell or taste) you should stay at home for 14 days (the 14 days starts from the day the person became ill).
 Staying at home and separating yourself from other people, is also known as self-isolating.

 This helps to reduce the chances of you spreading coronavirus to others.

 After 14 days, you and anyone you live with who does not have symptoms can return to their normal routine.

 But, if you or anyone in your home gets symptoms, they should stay at home for 7 days from the day their symptoms start.
 Even if it means you're at home for longer than 14 days.